garrekstemo/Optics-Tutorials/src/lesson01.md

 ## Goals

 1. Learn basic optomechanical components (laser, mirrors, irises, posts, etc.)
-3. Basic mirror alignment using a red guide beam, two mirrors, and two irises
+2. Basic mirror alignment using a red guide beam, two mirrors, and two irises
+3. Basic laser safety

 ## Mirrors
 - Beam should hit close to the center (so there is room for adjustment later)